uqlibrary/technology-training/QGIS/mobile/QGIS_mobile.md

 * Use the triangular Identify Polygon tool to select and area of interest.
 Double click when you've finished selecting your area.
 * The Layers menu will now show your selection.
 You can download all, or sections, of your selection.
 * I will choose **Land Parcel** and then **Download** as a **shp** file.

+## Import our data

+If you have saved your data into your **Data** folder within your project folder **qgis_mobile**, it should appear in Project Home.
+You can import it into your project's layers by double-clicking on the data there.

 ## Create a buffer to clip our data